-These homemade cinnamon rolls are super fluffy, made with brioche dough, rolled with brown sugar and cinnamon and frosted with cream cheese frosting; perfect for Christmas morning or any old treat yo’ self day!
+These homemade cinnamon rolls are super fluffy, made with brioche dough, rolled with butter, brown sugar and cinnamon, baked in cream and frosted with cream cheese frosting; perfect for Christmas morning… or like all the time.

 Hi friends!
 Now that my book, Frosted, is mostly finished I wanted to update some of my favorite old recipes.
 I first published this recipe for brioche cinnamon rolls back in January 2018 and I’ve become quite the cinnamon roll addict since then.

 I’ve created a few different types of cinnamon rolls, like caramelized white chocolate, lemon and brown butter, carrot cake, chocolate, apple butter, cranberry orange, gingerbread and even s’mores rolls (in order by photos below).
 However, one must never deny that the original is always best.